-The force between two point charges is directly proportional to the product of their charges and inversely proportional to the square of the distance between them, In free space
+Coulomb’s Law is a fundamental law of electrostatics.
+It describes the electrostatic interaction between the charged particles.
+The law basically states that the force between charges is proportional to the product of their charges and inversely proportional to the square of distance between them.
+More precisely, we can say that:

 In material medium

-3. The direction of force is always along the line joining the two charges.
+- The direction of force is always along the line joining the two charges

-4. Electrical force between two point charges is independent of presence or absence of other charges.
+- Electrical force between two point charges is independent of presence or absence of other charges

-Example 1.
-A particle ‘A’ having a charge of 2 × 10-6C and a mass of 100g is fixed at the bottom of a smooth inclined plane of inclination 30°.
+Example: A particle ‘A’ having a charge of 2 × 10-6C and a mass of 100g is fixed at the bottom of a smooth inclined plane of inclination 30°.
 Where should another particle B, having same charge and mass be placed on the incline so that it may remain in equilibrium?

 For equilibrium ∑F = 0

-It is the force experienced by a unit positive charge placed at a point in an electric field
+It is the force experienced by a unit positive charge placed at a point in an electric field Example:

-Solution : As the net electric force on C should be equal to zero, the force due to A and B must be opposite in direction.
+As the net electric force on C should be equal to zero, the force due to A and B must be opposite in direction.
 Hence, the particle should be placed on the line AB.
-As A and B have charges of opposite signs, C cannot be between A and B
+As A and B have charges of opposite signs, C cannot be between A and B.

 Force experienced by a given charge in the field of a number of point charges is the vector sum of all the forces.